 |Note: We will “superscore” your highest EBRW and Math to create the highest possible total.||Note: We will use your single highest composite score.
 We do not recalculate composite scores based on multiple test sittings.|

 Liberty Campus Admissions

 The Office of Admissions can admit new freshmen to the Liberty Campus as long as they have earned a high school diploma.
-However, if students are admitted without meeting the admission criteria listed above for the Statesboro and Liberty Campuses, they must complete thirty or more credit hours with a cumulative 2.0+ GPA and make up and Required High School Curriculum deficiencies before transitioning from Liberty to another Georgia Southern campus.
-Please contact the Admissions Counselor for the Liberty Campus to learn more.
+However, if students are admitted without meeting the admission criteria listed above for the Statesboro and Armstrong Campuses, they must complete thirty or more credit hours with a cumulative 2.0+ GPA and satisfy any Required High School Curriculum deficiencies before transitioning to the Statesboro or Armstrong Campuses.
+Please contact the Liberty Campus Admissions Counselor at 912.877.1908 to learn more.

 Required High School Curriculum